-For Hoffmann table grapes are a staple, the fourth most popular fruit and vegetable.
+For Arturo Hoffmann, commercial manager of Agricola Don Ricardo, table grapes are a staple, the fourth most popular fruit and vegetable.
 The challenge for him is not to grow the position of grapes, but instead protect its position and not let it slide.
 After all, grapes are competing with other fruits.
 New apple varieties and “incredible berry options”.

 “There is an utmost importance to remember as an industry, that our responsibility for the fruit continues through until it is taken home by the consumer,” he said.

 The markets require planning, and with Peru’s harvest volume, coordination with the end markets is essential.
 This produces greater stability, and greater price stability.

 At home, Peru has also experienced labor shortages, a recurring trend in most agricultural nationals.
 According to Ortiz, this shortage had already been developing ahead of the Covid pandemic, but workers could still be sourced for their harvest.
 However, the pandemic has intensified this, making sourcing the right balance of workers at the right time a permanent, costly and full time task for growers to manage.